 Power management systems, however, not only track energy performance of the BMS, they should also provide important insights into power distribution parameters throughout the building in both real-time and as a trend over time, Kevin explains.

-The ability to provide a deeper dive into the challenges, evolutions, solutions and role of the Internet of Things in critical power buildings is an expected capability of integrators who are Certified with the EcoXpert Critical Power badge.
+The ability to provide a deeper dive into the challenges, evolutions, solutions and role of the Internet of Things in critical power buildings is an expected capability of integrators who are Certified with the EcoXpert Critical Power certification.

 The critical power management ecosystem: a broad range of integrators and partners